 Exception: If clearance does not permit R-11, insulate to the maximum the space allows.

-Variance #28: DOE granted a variance from SWS Section 7.8103.1c minimum of R-24 on hot water tanks allowing: WA to insulate hot water tanks in unconditioned areas to a minimum of R-11.
-WA does not require insulation on tanks located in conditioned space, if H&S, or manufacturer guidelines.

 Providing Minimum Clearances for Heat Producing Appliances and Venting: Clearances between the surface of the wrap or pipe insulation and adjacent heat producing appliances, including vent connectors, shall be maintained according to state and local codes.

 Meeting Clearances within Enclosed Spaces: Water heaters shall meet the manufacturer's clearance requirements when installed in closets and enclosed spaces.